ezrabrook/ezrabrook/README.md

 Frontend Developer
 ------------------

-I am a frontend developer that loves to learn.
+I am a developer that loves to learn.

 *   🌍  I'm based in Michigan
 *   ✉️  You can contact me at [ezrambrook@gmail.com](mailto:ezrambrook@gmail.com)